echogarden-project/echogarden/docs/Tasklist.md

 ### Subtitles
 * If a subtitle is too short and at the end of the audio, try to extend it back if possible (for example, if the previous subtitle is already extended, take back from it)
-* Option to output one cue per word
-* Option to disable sentence isolation (a new sentence can start in the same cue)
 * Split long words if needed
 * Decide how many punctuation characters to allow before breaking to a new line (currently it's infinite)
 * Add more clause separators, for even more special cases
-* Add option to output word or phoneme-level caption files (investigate how it's done on YouTube auto-captions)
+* Add option to output usable word or phoneme-level caption files (investigate how it's done on YouTube auto-captions)
 * Parse VTT's language
-* Option to generate captions that have word-level timings

 ### Synthesis
 * Option to disable alignment (only for some engines).
+Alternative: use a low setting that is very fast to compute
 * Find places to add commas (",") to improve speech fluency.
 VITS voices don't normally add speech breaks if there is no punctuation
 * An isolated dash " - " can be converted to a " , " to ensure there's a break in the speech.
 * Ensure abbreviations like "Ph.d" or names like are segmented and read correctly (does `cldr` treat it as a word?
 Maybe eSpeak doesn't recognize it as a word).
 "C#" as well